classgraph/classgraph/classgraph-vfs/README.md

 `getNioPath()` and `getModuleReference()`, each returning null where the underlying storage has no such name -- a module of the running JDK has no file, and a jarfile downloaded into RAM has no path.

+## What owns what

+The `Vfs` owns everything opened through it: the file handles, the memory mappings, and the temporary files that a nested jarfile has to be spilled to when it cannot be read in place.
+Closing the `Vfs` releases all of them and closes every root it handed out, so a `Vfs` belongs in a try-with-resources block, as it is in every example below.

+A `VfsRoot` is `AutoCloseable` too, but closing one only drops that root: its entries and its `FileSystem` view stop working, and opening the same path again builds a fresh root.
+The jarfile behind it stays open, because other roots may be reading the same jarfile.
+Only the `Vfs` releases storage.

 ## Reading through `java.nio.file.Files`

 `root.asFileSystem()` returns a read-only `FileSystem` over any root, so anything that takes a